 Fort Lauderdale – Hollywood International Airport has recently picked up a major boost in air travel.
-The majority of this traffic comes from budget airlines, such as Southwest Airlines and Jetblue Airlines, which decided to make Ft.
+The majority of this traffic comes from budget airlines, like Southwest and Jetblue, both of whom which decided to make Ft.
 Lauderdale Airport their regional hub.

-Fort Lauderdale International Airport is located 30 miles north of the congested Miami International Airport, or less than 40 minute drive without any traffic.
+Fort Lauderdale International Airport is 30 miles north of the congested Miami International Airport, or less than 40 minute drive without any traffic.

-The Delta Sky Club in Ft.
-Lauderdale International Airport is located in the center of Terminal 2, next to the gate information center.
+The Delta Sky Club in Fort Lauderdale International Airport is in the center of Terminal 2, next to the gate information center.

 Accessing Delta Sky Club in Fort Lauderdale

 If you fly on a Delta First Class flights or Delta One, they may give you an invitation to use this convenient lounge.

 If you prefer to do so, you can use SkyMiles to pay the fee: 70,000/47,000 miles will do it.
 You can find the exact rules to sign up at the official Delta Sky Club page here.

 If you own the American Express Platinum card, you are also welcome to use this lounge as long as you have a same-day Delta boarding pass.

-Business Lounge Layout
+Delta FLL Business Lounge Layout

-Delta First Class Lounge in Fort Lauderdale is a very small business lounge, although the layout of the seating and food is strategic to maximize space.
+The Delta First Class Lounge in Fort Lauderdale is a very small business lounge, although the layout of the seating and food is strategic to maximize space.

 They are adjacent to the front desk, and stretched through the bar and the end of the room.

-Food and drink selection
+Food and drink at Delta Sky Club FLL

 The staff does a great job making sure that none of the food ran out.